lgeurts/lgeurts.github.io/_posts/2021-10-15-ubuntu-setup-notes-for-x1-carbon-gen8.md

 - Start threshold: 60%
 - Stop threshold: 65%

-This means that the charging will start only if the battery level goes down below 60% and will stop at 65%.
+This means that charging will start only if the battery level goes down below 60% and will stop at 65%.
 This prevents my battery from being charged too often and from being charged beyond a recommended level.

 To achieve this for Linux based machines you'll need to install some packages: